gyselax/gyselalibxx/docs/DDC_in_gyselalibxx.md

 ## Grid

-The points $`\{x_0, ..., x_N\}`$ form the grid on which the simulation evolves.
+The points \(\{x_0, ..., x_N\}\) form the grid on which the simulation evolves.
 This sampling can either be uniform or non-uniform.
 Accordingly DDC provides 2 classes for which Gysela provides the following type aliases:
 - `UniformGridBase` (the type alias of `ddc::UniformPointSampling`)
 - `NonUniformGridBase` (the type alias of `NonUniformPointSampling`)